Creator: Toronto Public Library

 - The sensory environments in the library can be loud, or it can be quiet (and there are quiet spaces available).

-- Any physical accessibility features/requirements available in the library.
+- Any physical accessibility features/requirements that are available in the library.

 TPL also provides a picture glossary for terms used in the social story that children may not be familiar with, such as “borrowing or checking out,” “library cards,” “programs,” and staff.”